google-aai/tf-serving-k8s-tutorial/GCP_VM_SETUP.md

 gcloud config set compute/zone <zone>
 ```

-Next, run the following command the create your cloud VM.
-Give it extra
+Next, run the following command to create your Jupyter and Docker VM.
+Give it
-memory for a later visualization exercise:
+extra memory for a later visualization exercise:

 gcloud compute instances create jupyter-and-docker-vm \
   --custom-cpu 8 \